-The Karls is a different kind of university for people who are or who want to be different; for those who want to make a difference.
-You will find the Master Management to be an environment where management, cultural and social sciences, theory and practice, ethics and sustainability come together – and where these phenomena are not taken for granted, but where you reflect them critically and empathically.
-But hear what the students have to say first!
+The Karls is a different kind of university for people who are or who want to be different; specifically for those who want to make a difference.
+Students will find the Master Management to be an environment where management, cultural and social sciences, theory and practice, ethics and sustainability come together – and where these phenomena are not taken for granted, but where students reflect them critically and empathically.
+But also not less important, hear what the students have to say first!

 But what if you've already done your Bachelor's at the Karls?
 Does the Master's even make sense for you?
 How are they different anyways?
 Well, let's again see what the students say about that!

 Kai Feuchter, Alumnus Master Management

 "People always say that rethinking management is nothing but a myth; a fake claim without substance.
 For this Master’s that is not true.
 I am seriously rethinking everything!"